Paro Taktsang: Exterior

 The monastery buildings consist of four main temples and residential shelters ideally designed by adapting to the rock (granite) ledges, the caves and the rocky terrain.
 Out of the eight caves, four are comparatively easy to access.
 The cave where Padmasmabhava first entered, riding the Tiger, is known as 'Tholu Phuk' and the original cave where he resided and did meditation is known as the 'Pel Phuk'.
 He directed the spiritually enlightened monks to build the monastery here.
 The monastery is so precariously perched that it is said: "it clings to the side of the mountain like a gecko".
 The main cave is entered through a narrow passage.
 The dark cave houses a dozen images of Bodhisattvas and butter lamps flicker in front of these idols.
 An elegant image of Chenrezig (Avalokitesvara) is also deified here.
 In an adjoining small cell, the sacred scripture is placed; the importance of this scripture is that it has been scripted with gold dust and the crushed bone powder of a divine Lama.
 It is also said that the monks who practice Vajrayana Buddhism (the formal State Religion of Bhutan) at this cave monastery live here for three years and seldom go down to the Paro valley.

 All the buildings are interconnected through steps and stairways made in rocks.
 There are a few rickety wooden bridges along the paths and stairways also to cross over.
 The temple at the highest level has a frieze of Buddha.
-Each building has a balcony, which provides lovely views of the scenic Paro valley down below.
+Each building has a balcony, which provides views of the Paro valley down below.
 The Monasteries have ancient history of occupation by monks, as hermitages.

 Other structures within the precincts

-Taktshang Zangdo Pari is the place where Padmasmbahava's wife, known as the “Fairy of Wisdom”, Yeshe Tshogyal (Ye-shes mtsho-rgyal), the founder of the Mon, a convent, by the same name as Taktshang and also two other convents.
+Taktsang Zangdo Pari is the place where Padmasmbahava's wife, known as the “Fairy of Wisdom”, Yeshe Tshogyal (Ye-shes mtsho-rgyal), the founder of the Mon, a convent, by the same name as Taktsang and also two other convents.
 The present caretaker of the place is said to be an old nun supported by a young trainee.

 Another important place near the shrine is the Urgyan Tsemo, the “Peak of Urgyan” which has a small Mani Lakhang.
 The prayer wheel, turned by an old monk, resounds with chimes that are heard every day at 4 am.
-Above the Urgyan is the holy cave temple known as 'Phaphug Lakhang' (dPal-phug IHa-khang), which is the main shrine of the Taktshang.
+Above the Urgyan is the holy cave temple known as 'Phaphug Lakhang' (dPal-phug IHa-khang), which is the main shrine of the Taktsang.
 It is also the residence of the Head Lama, Karma Thupden Chokyi Nyenci.